Skip to main content

 • a capacity for interdisciplinary analysis of cultural artifacts as primary sources, drawing on methods and materials from multiple disciplines within the humanities.

-• critical skills in the close reading and analysis of texts as literature, as argumentation, and as historical evidence, acknowledging the complications introduced in some cases by studying texts in translation.
+• critical skills in the close reading and analysis of texts as literature, as argumentation, and as historical evidence.

-• critical skills in interpreting non-verbal cultural artifacts such as visual art and music, as well as hybrid cultural phenomena such as theatre, opera, and film which bring together words, images, and/or music.
+• critical skills in interpreting non-verbal cultural artifacts such as visual art and music.

 • critical skills in discerning the relations between form and content in cultural artifacts, noting connections between formal conventions, historical context, and cultural traditions.